 Callendar Park is a nationally important landscape, and it’s just a few minutes from the M9 motorway.
 It’s also close to both Falkirk High and Falkirk Grahamston railway stations, and easily accessible from Edinburgh Airport, making it ideal to get to on a Friday afternoon.

-Start times for the Prologue are expected to be from 4pm-5.20pm, with start lists for the Chase finalised by 6pm.
-If entry numbers are high, start times may begin earlier.
+Start times for the Prologue were from 4pm with start lists for the Chase finalised by 6pm.

-All races in the Chase are expected to begin from 7.00pm-8.30pm, with all winners decided by 9pm when TV coverage finishes.
+All races in the Chase started from 6:45pm-8:30pm, with all winners decided by 9pm when TV coverage finished.